matthewdm0816/MVScanQA/README.md

 ### TripAlign Pre-training
 1. **1st Stage (Optional)**: Pre-train a 3D feature adapter with the 2D LVLM backbone frozen.
 We found this stage has a minor impact on final performance, so feel free to skip it to save time.
+We also provide the pre-trained 3D feature adapter in "SVC" data package.
 ```bash
 export CUDA_VISIBLE_DEVICES=0,1,2,3,4,5,6,7
 ./finetune_fuyu_1st_stage.sh